 Potential Class Action for Pricey Santa Monica Beach Hotel

-If you have paid high prices for rooms at the Shore Hotel in Santa Monica, please contact our law offices to find out if you can be part of a class action not only to receive fair compensation for your losses, but also to hold the parties involved accountable for the violation of these state laws.
-Call our California class action attorneys at toll-free at (877) 514-6933 for a free consultation.
+If you have paid high prices for rooms at the Shore Hotel in Santa Monica, please contact our law offices to find out if you can be part of a class action not only to receive fair compensation for your losses but also to hold the parties involved accountable for the violation of these state laws.
+Call our Los Angeles class action attorneys toll-free at (877) 514-6933 for a free consultation.